pkyeck/socket.IO-objc/README.md

 Because of this, we were able to remove the external JSON frameworks in v0.5 and only rely on iOS' own `NSJSONSerialization`.

+###Framework (iOS)
+Now you can use the **SocketIO framework** (builded for iOS) without import all headers files.
+Just imports these libraries and frameworks:

+SocketIO.framework (it's under the product folder of this project) :)
+Security.framework
+SystemConfiguration.framework
+libicucore.dylib
+MobileCoreServices.framework
+CFNetwork.framework

+When you use the framework you must import the headers like below:

+    #import <SocketIO/SocketIO.h>

 ## Usage

 The easiest way to connect to your Socket.IO / node.js server is